ChickenProp/chickenprop.github.com/drafts/how-the-uk-taxes-periods.md

 Or: "hey man, I just need 20p for my bus fair, can you help?"
 "Sorry, I'd like to, but I have nothing smaller than a tenner."
 "So give me a tenner, don't be a tightass."

-There's only so far that you can expect someone to go for you, and this feels like overstepping that bound.
+There's only so far that you can expect someone to go for you, and I feel like this petition is asking for more than that.